-There we were, stuck in an odd gas station with no other choice but to be pissed off and haggle a tuk-tuk ride to Sihanoukville.
+There we were, stuck in an odd gas station with no other choice but to haggle a tuk-tuk ride to Sihanoukville.
 Everyone was furious and the negotiation process got a little bit heated.
-We ended up splitting a tuk-tuk with two Swedish girls and paid $4 each – EACH! – for what ended up to be an 8-minute ride.
+We ended up splitting a tuk-tuk with two Swedish girls and paid $4 each for what ended up being an 8-minute ride.

-Another transport scheme, just like the one at the Poipet border (read here).
-Oh Cambodia…
+Another transport scheme, just like the one at the Poipet border.
+Oh, Cambodia…

 At Sihanoukville, we stayed in Zana Beach Guesthouse for $12 the room, not the cheapest but quite nice and an 8-minute walk from Serendipity beach.

 Serendipity is probably the best spot for wild party-prone backpackers.
 It’s full of party-oriented accommodations, bars, western restaurants and tours agents selling tickets for booze-cruises.
-If you’re looking for fun and sun this is it.
+If you’re looking for fun in the sun, this is it!
 During the day you can hang around the beach, swim, eat barbecued corn or grilled skid from vendors passing by.
 As the sun begins to set, music volume begins to rise and lounge chairs, tables, and torches furnish the beach for all night partying.

 Something peculiar we noticed in all Cambodian beaches was that most locals go in the ocean fully clothed.
 It was funny to watch dressed-up girls leaving their purses in the sand and getting soaked and pounded by the waves.
-It leaves space to spontaneity and excuses like “I wanted it to get in, but I left my bathing suit at home…” are not valid here.
+I guess excuses like “I wanted it to get in, but I left my bathing suit at home…” are not valid here.